apache/incubator-taverna-site/content/documentation/web-service-developers/index.md

 IBM developerWorks has a good description of the [differences between these styles](https://www.ibm.com/developerworks/library/ws-whichwsdl/).

-Although Taverna supports to a fair extent bindings that are **RPC/encoded** and **RPC/literal**, the preferred binding style is **document/literal wrapped**.
+Although Taverna supports to a fair extent bindings that are **RPC/encoded** or **RPC/literal**, the preferred binding style is **document/literal wrapped**.
    Specifically, the WSDL should have “style” attributes that are set to “document,” "use” attributes set to “literal,” and the parameters should be inside a wrapper.
-This is particularly important when dealing with complex types; for primitive types, no problems are anticipated.
+This is particularly important when dealing with complex types.
+For primitive types, no problems are anticipated.

 ###Currently untested features